Skip to content

 Environmental and mental health epidemiology

-Charlotte Clark is Professor of Epidemiology in the Population Health Research Institute.
+Charlotte Clark is Professor of Environmental Epidemiology in the Population Health Research Institute.
 Her research focuses on how physical and psychosocial environments affect physical and mental health across the lifecourse.
-She is recognised for her expertise in the field of environmental noise effects on health including her research on the RANCH study which showed a negative effect of aircraft noise exposure on children's reading comprehension.
+Charlotte has an international reputation for conducting robust policy relevant research on the effects of environmental noise on physical and mental health, wellbeing, and quality of life.
+She currently leads the Department for Transport ANNE study (Aviation Night Noise Effects), the first UK study of the effects of aviation noise on sleep for over 30 years.
+She also leads a study funded by Heathrow Airport, managed by the NIHR, examining the effect of a school noise insulation programme on children's health and learning.
 She has written several influential systematic reviews synthesising the evidence for noise effects on health for the World Health Organization and Defra.
-She has managed large-scale adolescent epidemiological cohort studies, as well as analysing national cohort data such as the 1958 cohort.
+She has managed large-scale adolescent epidemiological cohort studies (Relachs, ORiEL), as well as analysis of national cohort data such as the 1958 cohort.
+Charlotte is President of the International Commission on Biological Effects on Noise (ICBEN) and a member of the Civil Aviation Authority Environmental Sustainability Panel.

 Charlotte gained her PhD in Psychology from the University of Surrey in 2001, and was appointed as a researcher in the Centre for Psychiatry at Queen Mary, University of London in 2002 where she worked on large-scale epidemiological studies, including the RANCH study and the RELACHs study.
 Over 15 years she was promoted to Lecturer, Senior Lecturer, and Reader in Environmental and Mental Health Epidemiology, undertaking research on a range of projects examining the effects of noise on health; predictors of mental health across the lifecourse; and the effect of urban regeneration on mental health.